-Design Excellence excellence is becoming increasingly important as the amount of available land for development in the County is shrinking and building density is increasing in communities like Bethesda.
+Design Excellence 4.
+Design Excellence: Buildings, public spaces and neighborhoods should be designed to the highest quality to reflect Bethesda's community identity and improve economic competitiveness, livability and environmental quality.
+Fostering design excellence is becoming increasingly important as the amount of available land for development in the County is shrinking and building density is increasing in communities like Bethesda.
 These challenges present a greater need than in the past to create and enhance neighborhoods that are active, walkable and focused around a high quality public realm of pedestrian-oriented streets and lively public and privately owned spaces, all framed by distinguished buildings and landscapes.
 To raise the quality of design throughout the County, the Planning Department launched a comprehensive Design Excellence initiative that will affect future Master Plans and their design guidelines.